JijiangLi/DPCS/README.md

       cp -r `"path/DPCS_dataset"` .
       docker run -it --gpus all --workdir /home -v "./DPCS":/home dpcs:latest
 ```
-4. Run the DPCS code to reproduce the relight results shows in the table 2. and fig 5. of the main paper.
+4. Run the DPCS code to reproduce the relight results shows in the table 2 and Figure 5 of the main paper.
 ```bash
     cd DPCS/mitsuba
     python3 run_DPCS.py --dataset_root "DPCS/DPCS_dataset"